fuguefoundation/webscrape-twitterbot/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/ffugue)
 ![GitHub](https://img.shields.io/github/license/fuguefoundation/webscrape-twitterbot)

-Use web scraping (`Javascript`) to generate properly formed data that can then be auto-tweeted using `Python`.
-See example tweets [here](https://twitter.com/ffugue).
-Content of pages to scrape and tweets to make will follow the charitable principles of [effective altruism](https://www.effectivealtruism.org/).
+This project aims to use web scraping (`Javascript`) to generate properly formed data that can then be auto-tweeted using `Python` or adding into an [API](https://github.com/fuguefoundation/ff-api).
+Content of pages to scrape and the tweets themselves will follow the charitable principles of [effective altruism](https://www.effectivealtruism.org/).

 ## Resources